albertogasparin/react-magnetic-di/README.md

 | `no-extraneous`     | enforces dependencies to be consumed in the scope, to prevent unused variables           | -                        |
 | `sort-dependencies` | require injectable dependencies to be sorted                                             | -                        |

 The rules are exported from `react-magnetic-di/eslint-plugin`.
-Unfortunately Eslint does not allow plugins that are not npm packages, so rules needs to be imported via other means for now.
+Unfortunately ESLint does not allow plugins that are not npm packages, so rules needs to be imported via other means for now.

 ## Current limitations